BMI Calculator

 A BMI score of over 30 is classed as ‘obese’.

-This category of BMI is associated with a higher risk of health conditions, such as heart disease, high blood pressure, cancer and type 2 diabetes.
+This BMI category is associated with a higher risk of health conditions, such as heart disease, high blood pressure, cancer and type 2 diabetes.

 Reviewed by Julia Ebbens, Bupa Health Content Editor March 2024